Image: AI generated

 - [ ] Deadline notifications

-When you tell AI “continue where we left off,” this file tells it exactly where things stand.
+When you tell AI “pick up where we left off,” having this file means it knows exactly where things stand.

 Why Files

-The key to a non-coder controlling AI in long-term projects is here.
+This is the key for someone who doesn’t know code to control AI in long-term projects.
 You can’t read code, but you can read documents.
-Open CLAUDE.md and check “is this rule correct?”, add new decisions to requirements.md, and check current status in progress.md.
+Open CLAUDE.md to check “is this rule correct?”, add new decisions to requirements.md, and check current position in progress.md.

 Don’t entrust AI’s memory to AI.
-Pull it out into files and hold it yourself.
+Pull it out to files and hold it yourself.

-The term vibe coding was coined by Andrej Karpathy.
-You code by vibe.
-You don’t read code.
-You click and type on the screen to verify.
-When errors occur, you copy the error message and throw it to AI.
-(Claude Code automates this process — it detects errors and attempts fixes on its own.)
+The person who first used the term vibe coding is Andrej Karpathy.
+Coding by vibe.
+Not reading code.
+Checking by clicking and typing on screen.
+When errors occur, copying the error message and throwing it to AI.
+(Claude Code does this automatically — it detects errors and attempts fixes on its own.)

 What you’re already doing is vibe coding.
-Systematized, it looks like this.
+Organized systematically, it looks like this.

 Basic Flow

-Idea → Tell AI → Check result → Request changes → Repeat
+Idea → Command AI → Check result → Request corrections → Repeat

 Step 1: Start with data structure